caseif/jTelemetry/README.md

 Building
 --------

-PH Toolkit uses Gradle to handle compilation and dependencies.
+jTelemetry uses Gradle to handle compilation and dependencies.

-1. Clone the repo: `git clone https://github.com/caseif/PH-Toolkit.git`
+1. Clone the repo: `git clone https://github.com/caseif/jTelemetry.git`
 2. Build the project: `./gradlew` (`gradlew` on Windows)

 License
 -------

-PH-Toolkit is made available under the BSD 3-Clause license.
+jTelemetry is made available under the BSD 3-Clause license.
 Its source and binaries may be used and distributed within the license's bounds.